Matei87/todo/README.md

 # To Do List
-A small app builted with react.
+A small to do app builted with react context.

 # Built With